 Many people want some quick cash and immediately think of an easy gig like babysitting.
 Sitting around playing games, watching some TV, and reading a book seems like an easy way to make some cold hard cash.
 But is that all there is to babysitting?

 Is babysitting an easy job?
 Babysitting can be an easy job if you’re taking care of a sleeping child, or one that is watching a movie.
-If you are hired to interact with the kid for a period of time, it’s not as easy, but most days will be somewhere in the middle; not super easy and not super difficult.
+If you are hired to interact with the children for a period of time, it’s not as easy, but most days will be somewhere in the middle; not super easy and not super difficult.

 The truth is that whether or not babysitting is easy depends a lot on you.
-The kid might be challenging and demanding but that behavior can be improved quickly under your care.
+The child might be challenging and demanding but that behavior can be improved quickly under your care.
 Let’s talk about some things that you could do to make your babysitting experience an easier one.

-If you have multiple kids to care for it can be a challenge to keep them all happy at the same time.
+If you have multiple children to care for it can be a challenge to keep them all happy at the same time.
 A 2-year-old and a 5-year-old have different interests and capabilities.
 Craft time would have to be changed a bit.
 The younger child couldn’t use scissors or small beads, but the older one could.
 This might cause a fight because of the “injustice” of it all.